 If you page through some of the exhibition catalogues and other publications produced by the Art and Art Education Program at Teachers College, you’re likely to come across the following acknowledgement: “This publication has been made possible through the generous support of the Florence H. and Eugene E. Myers Charitable Remainder Unitrust.”

 It would be easy to overlook the acknowledgement tucked amid the glossy photos and lithographs.
-What isn’t so easy to overlook, however, is the influence of the late Colonel Eugene E. Myers (M.A., ’47) and his wife,
+What isn’t so easy to overlook, however, is the influence of the late Colonel Eugene E. Myers (M.A. ’47) and his wife,

 Colonel Myers was a decorated war veteran, museum administrator and philanthropist.
-During World War II, he served in the Pacific and was later appointed Chief of Protocol and Chief of the Air Force Presentation Support Division based at the Pentagon.
+During World War II, he served in the Pacific and was later appointed chief of protocol and chief of the Air Force Presentation Support Division based at the Pentagon.
 He received his master’s degree from TC in drawing, painting and graphics in 1947, and was an instructor at the College from 1940 to 1941.

-He retired from the Air Force as a colonel in 1966, and became Dean of the Corcoran School of Art in
+He retired from the Air Force as a colonel in 1966, and became dean of the Corcoran School of Art in

-At TC, the support has made possible the preservation of five major art collections in the Gottesman Libraries, including one by Edwin Ziegfeld that numbers more than 300 paintings, drawings, prints and collages made by young people from 32 countries.
+At TC, the support has made possible the preservation of five major art collections in the Gottesman Libraries, including one by Edwin Ziegfeld that numbers more than 300 paintings, drawings, prints, and collages made by young people from 32 countries.
 Ziegfeld was a TC faculty member from 1945 to 1970 and was founder of the International Society for Art Education, a division of UNESCO.
 Myers was a student of Ziegfeld’s during his years at TC.

 “The residency program has allowed us to do something that adds to

 The money also supports gallery space in the library and production of outreach materials related to the various installations and exhibitions.
-In addition, the library, Hughes says, is planning to use some of the funding to commission art.
+In addition, the library, Hughes said, is planning to use some of the funding to commission art.
 Plans are in the works to have an artist create artwork focused on community building as part of orientation for new students in the fall.

-“We really try to make good use of that funding,” Hughes says.
+“We really try to make good use of that funding,” Hughes said.
 “We’re able to able to do a lot of good things with art in terms of collecting and exhibiting works that we wouldn’t be able to do otherwise.”